ai4mat/iemap-api/README.md

 # IEMAP RESTful/GraphQL API

+## General Informations
 This API allow you to do some CRUD operation with RESTful methods over the Mission Innovation mongoDB.

 This API can run in *development mode* in you local machine or deployed as containerized *production-ready* service on your server and/or on common public cloud providers.

-You can run even multiple containers on different servers and/or port on a single server.
+### Official site
+You can find the last working API version on the official site: [ai4mat.enea.it](https://ai4mat.enea.it)

+### Official documentation
+All routes are available on [`/docs`](https://ai4mat.enea.it/docs) or [`/redoc`](https://ai4mat.enea.it/redoc) paths with Swagger or ReDoc.

+## Project structure
+Files related to application are in the `app` directory.
+Application parts are:
+ - models: pydantic models that used in crud or handlers
+ - crud: CRUD for types from models (create new user/article/comment, check if user is followed by another, etc)
+ - db: db specific utils
+ - core: some general components (jwt, security, configuration)
+ - api: handlers for routes
+ - main.py: FastAPI application instance, CORS configuration and api router including

+## Installation
 ### Get the code
 First of all you need to get the code:
 ```